 Use an IGTV video

 This strategy to add a link to an Instagram story is probably the closest you’ll get to the original Swipe Up link feature.
 It requires a fair bit of work up front, but it offers a decent workaround and works for both personal accounts and business profiles.

-The first step is to film an IGTV video that is at least 60 seconds long.
+The first step on your Instagram account is to film an IGTV video that is at least 60 seconds long.
 It can be a video of you summarizing the content or product you’re promoting, a full-scale production ad, or even just a 60-second video of a text-based CTA.

 After you have a video, you’ll want to create a title, which you can use to add context to the link where you want to send people.
 The description is where the magic happens: Post a link in the IGTV video description, and when users click it, it’ll open just like a Swipe Up link.
 Ta da!

 After you’ve copied your link, post the IGTV video to your profile, to get the attention of Instagram followers.
 (Instagram also gives you the option to create an Instagram post as a preview of the video.)

 The next step after posting the video and creating an Instagram post, is creating your Story.
 At this point, if you’ve never posted an IGTV video before, you’ll now see the chain icon option appear, just like in our earlier example:

 Once you click on the link icon, you’ll see the option to add an IGTV link.
-If you don’t meet the Swipe Up requirements and you don’t have an Instagram Shop with listed products, it’ll be the only option you see.
+If you don’t meet the Swipe Up requirements and you don’t have an Instagram Shop with listed products, it’ll be the only option you see as an Instagram user.

 At this point, you can add the IGTV video link, which operates the same way as the Swipe Up link, except that it’ll link to your IGTV video (which contains your external link in its description).